autowarefoundation/autoware/README.md

 This script will install the development environment for Autoware, which cannot be installed by `rosdep`.

-> Note: Please confirm the licenses before installing NVIDIA libraries.
+> Note: Before installing NVIDIA libraries, confirm and agree with the licenses.

 - [CUDA](https://docs.nvidia.com/cuda/eula/index.html)
 - [cuDNN](https://docs.nvidia.com/deeplearning/cudnn/sla/index.html)